 Avoid information overload

 When creating a design, you should always understand and think of the people who are going to use it.
 Most fintech users can’t make sense of field-specific terms or understand the meaning of certain data.

 The most common mistake in the finance industry is overloading the user with a lot of information.

-Many app designers don’t understand that this will cause users to spend more than half of their time understanding what each number means, when nobody wants to look at boring text and excel sheets of just numbers and try to make sense of it.
+Many app designers don’t understand that this will cause users to spend more than half of their time understanding what each number means when nobody wants to look at the boring text and excel sheets of just numbers and try to make sense of it.